 I then decided to enter into Jeff’s Cellar, where inside I would find literally hundreds of bottles of wine, that at one time were the owner’s private collection in his private grotto, but has now been open to the public as a bar and restaurant.

-It is quite a unique experience to be inside this grotto, where in the entrance, the walls are covered in a rare hemispherical calcite, that resembles a field of mushrooms.
-The main room is filled with stalactites, stalagmites and columns of limestone drippings.
+It is quite a unique experience to be inside this grotto, wherein the entrance, the walls are covered in a rare hemispherical calcite, that resembles a field of mushrooms.
+The main room is filled with stalactites, stalagmites, and columns of limestone drippings.

 The owner of Banjaran Hotsprings Retreat is Jeffrey Cheah, a Chinese billionaire that bought this land from the government for his family compound.
 He was born and grew up in Ipoh.
-It was here in the lands that are covered in an underground caving systems, that as a child, he had visited here.
+It was here in the lands that are covered in an underground caving system, that as a child, he had visited here.
 At the time, his family would pay a small fee to enter the caving system for bathing.
 He came back to his hometown and turned his dream into an upscale destination.
 I believe he has accomplished his dreams and more, as this place is out of this world!
 I will let the photographs speak for themselves.

 Where: Ipoh, Malaysia